andrewletten/rescomp/README.md

 library(rescomp)
 ```

-The primary user function in `rescomp` is `spec_rescomp`, which
+The primary user function in `rescomp` is `spec_rescomp()`, which
 facilitates: i) the definition and parameterisation of a desired
 consumer-resource model, and ii) the specification of simulation
 parameters.
-The default output from `spec_rescomp` is a list defining a
+The default output from `spec_rescomp()` is a list defining
-model for a single type I consumer (linear functional response) and a
+a model for a single type I consumer (linear functional response) and a
-single continuously supplied resource (e.g. in a chemostat).
+single continuously supplied resource (e.g., in a chemostat).

 ``` r
 pars <- spec_rescomp()